bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 \end{aligned}
 :::

 where the single vertical lines indicate that we're taking the absolute value.
-Substituting these into Eq. {eq}`eq:x-star-collinear-lagrange`, we find:
+Substituting these into @eq:x-star-collinear-lagrange, we find:

 :::{math}
 :label: eq:collinear-lagrange-solution